CodenameStarmunch/beginner_notebooks/README.md

 ### Bike sharing analysis information.

 ##### This is a good example of the culmination of data, soft and hard skills gained over the last 2-3 years that I can host here.
 I say, "That I can post here" because most of my analysis notebooks are way over the 25MB limit for GH uploads, some are into >150MB territory.

+#### ****

+### Hotel reviews NLP notebook information.

+##### This was my first venture into analysing text data using NLP techniques on a daaset provided by a travel company.
+After getting a taste of NLP, I decided it would be wise to go down the transformers route and see what I could come up with re:  building my own LLM.
+I have used image data quite a bit for image generation projects (img 2 img etc.) but NLP is where it's at in my book.